bxlab/metaWRAP/README.md

 Before updating, back up your `config-metawrap` file so you do not have to re-do the database configurations.
 Then update with conda:
 ```
+conda update -y -c ursky metawrap-mg

+# or for a specific version:
 conda install -y -c ursky metawrap-mg=1.2
 ```